foundry-vtt-community/wiki.js/development/guides/Hooks_Listening_Calling.md

     //...
   }
 ```
 Using an arrow declaration implies a 'this' being in a broader context than just the function itself, in that case, our class instance.
-This allows for a cleaner declaration :
+This makes .bind(this) useless, allows for a cleaner declaration, and finally makes our unregister by reference possible :
 ```javascript
  export default class DiceDialog extends Application {